-When the mouse is in the graphics window, several more commands are accessible via programmable hot keys.
-They allow you to do things like change mouse modes or advance the animation by a frame by simply pressing a key.
-The default key bindings are listed in the following tables.
-The commands listed are the text commands which are executed when the hot key is pressed; these text commands are explained in section §8.3.
+When the mouse is in the graphics window, many commands are accessible via programmable hot keys.
+Hot keys allow you to do things like change mouse modes or advance the animation by a frame by simply pressing a key.
+There are a number of predefined hot keys, as listed in tables 4.1, 4.2, 4.3, and 4.4.
+They can be printed out with the command user print keys.
+The commands listed are the text commands which are executed when the hot key is pressed; these text commands are explained in section 8.3.